Madrid Brief - Summary of IFFO's 2019 Members' Meeting

 The day started with Market Forum I, opened by IFFO’s Director General, Petter Martin Johannessen and the Market Forum Chairman Hans de Wit.
 The session gave a global overview of the fishmeal and fish oil markets and included country presentations by IFFO members.

-More specifically, the day started with two overall presentations: Thomas Mielke, Executive director of OilWorld ISTA GmbH, an analyst on oilseeds, oils & fats and oilmeals.
+More specifically, the day started with two overall presentations: Thomas Mielke, Executive director of OilWorld ISTA GmbH, provided an analysis on oilseeds, oils & fats and oilmeals.
 Then, Dr Christopher Free, Postdoc at the UCSB Sustainable Fisheries Group, presented the latest findings on the effects of climate change on global fish stocks, and explained how adaptation can mitigate the impacts of future warming, as well as touching on some forage fish recruitment and environment relationship factors in general.

 IFFO’s Market Research Director, Dr Enrico Bachis, gave his projections on total marine ingredients supply, highlighting the fact that the 2018 world production of marine ingredients had been the highest since 2011.
 A year-on-year decrease in the supply of fish meal of around 15%/20% is however expected in 2019.
 Smaller outputs in Peru and Northern Europe will be the main drives behind such overall reduction as the rest of the world is not expecting major shifts.
 Fish oil output is also expected to decrease by 15%/20%, although yields in Peru and the USA menhaden fisheries could make a positive difference.
 In any case the expectation is for a supply above recent years bar 2018.
 Enrico Bachis’ analysis was finally confirmed in detail by the contributions of delegates coming from Spain, South Africa, Chile, Europe and Peru.